jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/1_Start_your_automation_journey/README.md

 |Chef COMPLIANCE| Compliance with Speed and Efficiency|
 |Chef AUTOMATE| Provides operational visibility and organizational collaboration for everything you automate|

+### What You Can Gain with With Chef Infra ?
+> - Automate configuration management process
+> - Applies updates dynamically, making conditional changes based on running environment or hardware
+> - Ensure code portability among the development and production environment
+> - Make infrastructure configurations testable, portable and auditable

+### What You Can Gain with With Chef Automate ?
+> - **Real-Time Data insights**: Configuration and compliance details are collected for every datacenter, cloud provider and environment managed by Chef Infra and the data is presented in aggregated dashboards that can be filtered
+> - **Effortless collaboration** among Dev, Op, Security and Compliance teams
+> - Powerful Auditing Capabilities with **agent-less compliance scans** directly in the Web UI.
+> - Intelligent Access Control using **LDAP/SAMP** to ensure the _right team having the right access_
+> - Built-In Compliance Assets such as **CIS Benchmarks** (_Center for Internet Security_) and **DISA STIGs** (_Defense Information Systems Agency_, _Security Technical Implementation Guide_)

+### What Chef Habitat Enables ?
+> Chef Habitat enables DevOps and application teams to build continuous delivery pipelines across all applications and all change events.
+> - By creating **artifacts** that can be deployed on-demand to bare-metal, VMs or containers without rewriting or refactoring of the underlying application code
+> - thereby enabling the adoption of **agile** delivery practices across development and operations teams

+## Chef App Delivery = Chef Habitat (Create artifact + agile delivery) + Chef Infra (to deploy immutable insfrasturcture) + Chef Automate (to gain application cluster visibility)

 ## 3.0 Environment Setup
 ### Step 3.1: Packages in Chef Workstation
 Chef Workstation includes: